man3ng/cse15l-lab-reports/lab5.md

 1 5 3 9 0 (OUTPUT)
 PS C:\Users\tring\Downloads\cse15l-lab-5\skill_demo3_data\submissions\student2>
 ```
 - I added the INPUT and OUTPUT in the code block for visual-representation.
 Immidately testing with a list of random numbers (provided test-expected.txt), you can immidately tell the bug lies somewhere within the algorithm.
-You can see that with the INPUT: 1 5 3 9 0, the process of converting from a String to Integer seems to go well; however, there is definitely something wrong with the algorithm because it's outputing exactly like the input.
+You can see that with the INPUT: 1 5 3 9 0, the process of converting from a String to Integer seems to go well; however, there is definitely something wrong with the algorithm because it's outputting exactly like the input.
 - Additionally, I run the file against the `grade.sh` file to verify my suspicion. unfortunately, I didn't figure out how to run a `.sh` file through bash on PowerShell.
 Therefore, I used the environment set up for the skill demo 3 to run it.
 It has the same configuration.
 ```PowerShell
 coder@8cf35600f95b:~/skill_demo3_data$ bash grade.sh